dani37x/dani37x/README.md

 ## About me

-I was infected with IT in an IT middle school.
-Since childhood, I've loved puzzles and strategy games, programming combines both things.
-I can learn quickly and I love solving problems.
-My motivation is to be a better version of myself.
+My interest in information technology began during my time in middle school.
+It was during this time that I was first introduced to programming, and I quickly developed a passion for it.
+I have always enjoyed solving puzzles and playing strategy games, and I found that programming provided me with the opportunity to combine these interests.
+I am a quick learner and am always eager to take on new challenges.
+What motivates me most is the desire to continually improve myself, both as a programmer and as an individual.

 ## What do I now?
 - 👷&nbsp;  Currently I work on <a href="https://github.com/dani37x/E-lectro"> E-lectro project. </a>